SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/programming/performance-debugging-tools/valgrind.md

-If you find that this does not work, you may wish to try a different compiler - this can affect both the nature of the optimizations peformed on your code, as well as the libraries to which your code is linked.
+If you find that this does not work, you may wish to try a different compiler - this can affect both the nature of the optimizations performed on your code, as well as the libraries to which your code is linked.
 In the specific example above with `__intel_sse4_strtok`, switching to the GNU programming environment and recompiling the code being debugged remedied this situation.